 Shape and location

 The third eyelid between the cornea and the eyelid has a gland that produces tears at the bottom of the lid.
-The placement of the cat’s eyes gives it an advantage of how to absorb light.
-The ample space gives it a binocular vision that provides in-depth perceptivity, which is conducive for catching prey.
+The placement of the cat’s eyes gives it an advantage in how to absorb light.
+The ample space gives it a binocular vision that provides in-depth perceptivity, which is conducive to catching prey.

 Another distinctive feature different from human eyes is that cats can dilate their pupils more than humans can.
 This case means that they can let in more light to the rod cells than the human eye.

 The pupil is the hole that lets light come in from various angles.
 A vision scientist at the University of California explains that the shape and behavior of the pupil are indicative of the animal’s behavior.
-The clear pattern shows that the vertical slit is familiar with ambush predators.
-The animals lie in wait and leaps to kill its prey after accurately judging the distance.
+The clear pattern shows that the vertical slit is familiar to ambush predators.
+The animals lie in wait and leap to kill their prey after accurately judging the distance.